 Unfortunately, the film is far too cheesy to take itself as seriously as it does, relying heavily on the audience’s fear of “Mama.”
-In the worst possible fate, the character of “Mama” is created using CGI…and very bad CGI at that.
+In the worst possible fate, the character of “Mama” is created using CGI… and very bad CGI at that.
 She looks like a villain in a Playstation 2 era video game.
 Seriously, it is that bad.
-When the monster finally appears in a practical effects format, it is so poorly done that I had shades of Goosebumps pop up in my mind…and not in a complimentary fashion.
+When the monster finally appears in a practical effects format, it is so poorly done that I had shades of Goosebumps pop up in my mind… and not in a complimentary fashion.
 At times, the effects are so laughable that attempted “scare” scenes caused me to laugh out loud.
-One of the big “creep out” moments involves a computer typing “MAMA” repeatedly…unfortunately, I’m not joking.
+One of the big “creep out” moments involves a computer typing “MAMA” repeatedly.
+It’s almost stunning in its goofiness.

 All of that aside, Mama certainly has its moments.
 All of the acting is above-par, and the relationship between Annabel and her adoptive nieces makes the film worth watching.
 There are no genuinely scary aspects of the movie, and I found myself smiling at the film’s generally unintentional cuteness more than I found myself jumping out of my seat.
 Lilly’s broken English is adorable and her attempt to repeat Annabel’s rule to “use the stairs” received a unanimous “aww” from the entire audience.
 Jessica Chastain’s smokin’ Joan Jett-esque appearance and perfect cleavage kept my eyes glued to the screen, even when there wasn’t much of interest occurring in the story.
 That’s not to say that her performance is anything less than excellent, as she proves why she has so much hype surrounding her.